Liquidity Events & Exit Planning | Intentional LLC | Fort Mill, SC

 Common Questions

-What people ask before the
+What people ask before

-deal is done.
+the deal is done.

 • The most important financial decisions in a business sale happen before the deal closes.
-Not after.
-This includes tax structure selection, entity design, timing of income recognition, charitable vehicle setup, and Qualified Small Business Stock (QSBS) planning.
+This includes tax structure selection, entity design, timing of income recognition, charitable vehicle setup, and Qualified Small Business Stock (QSBS) eligibility.
 Once the transaction is final, most of these options are permanently closed.
-Engaging a wealth advisor well before the sale, ideally 12 to 24 months in advance, creates the most flexibility and the greatest opportunity to reduce tax exposure and align the outcome with your long-term goals.
+Engaging a wealth advisor 12 to 24 months before the sale creates the most flexibility and the greatest opportunity to reduce tax exposure and align the outcome with your long-term goals.
+Learn more about pre-transaction planning.

 • Reducing taxes on a business sale requires pre-transaction planning.
 Key strategies include structuring the deal as a stock sale versus asset sale, utilizing Qualified Opportunity Zone investments, establishing Charitable Remainder Trusts or Donor Advised Funds before close, maximizing QSBS exclusions if eligible, and timing the transaction across tax years.
-The effectiveness of each strategy depends heavily on your specific situation, entity structure, and how early planning begins.
+The effectiveness of each depends heavily on your specific situation, entity structure, and how early planning begins.
 Most tax-saving opportunities disappear once the deal is signed.
 Learn more about QSBS planning.

 • The investment decisions made in the first 12 months after a liquidity event set the tone for everything that follows.
 The key is avoiding decisions made under pressure or driven by the emotional whiplash of sudden wealth.
-A sound post-liquidity investment framework addresses: how much liquidity to maintain, how to deploy capital across public and private markets, how to think about concentrated positions, and how to align investment strategy with long-term values and legacy goals.
-Building this framework before the transaction closes, not after, produces significantly better outcomes.
+A sound post-liquidity framework addresses how much liquidity to maintain, how to deploy capital across public and private markets, how to think about concentrated positions, and how to align investment strategy with long-term values and legacy goals.
+Building this framework before the transaction closes, not after, produces materially better outcomes.

-• The right time to engage a financial advisor for a business sale is well before the transaction is final, ideally 12 to 24 months in advance.
+• The right time to engage a financial advisor for a business sale is 12 to 24 months before the transaction is final.
 The earlier an advisor is involved, the more pre-transaction planning options remain available.
 Waiting until after the deal closes means the most impactful tax and structural decisions have already been made by default.
-If a transaction is already underway, engaging immediately, even mid-process, is still significantly better than waiting until after close.
+If a transaction is already underway, engaging immediately, even mid-process, is still significantly better than waiting until close.

 Start early